Plugins-Protoarte/team-chart/readme.txt

 == Changelog ==

+* #1.0.4 : Fixed fatal error and accent.

-* #1.0.3 : Fixed charset utf8 in the person details
+* #1.0.3 : Fixed charset utf8 in the person details.

 * #1.0.2 : Add a trigger when data was saved by Ajax.